Tailored resource for managers of care homes for older people

 - assess their performance against the quality statements

-- develop an action plan to achieve the levels of quality outlined in each of the statements
+- develop an action plan to achieve the levels of quality in each statement

 - continuously monitor performance and strive for improvement.